September 19 2014

 It is estimated that about half of all breast cancer cases in the United States could be prevented or postponed if women kept a normal weight, ate healthy foods, drank less alcohol, exercised more, smoked fewer cigarettes or did not smoke at all, and breastfed their babies.
-Many doctors are quick to send a patient for a mammography, yet few take the time to explain or give out a handout sheet on ways a women can reduce her risk.
+Many doctors are quick to send a patient for a mammography (see who can benefit from testing and who does not), yet few take the time to explain or give out a handout sheet on ways a women can reduce her risk.

 Exercise, physical activity

 Risk of breast cancer decreases in women who are physically active.
 Even moderate physical activity -- for example brisk walking for 2 miles three times a week -- over the course of a lifetime can significantly reduce a woman's risk.

 Diet and breast cancer, what kind of foods help prevent or aid in the